TheCoderNextdoor/Inventory-webapp/README.md

-# This is the testing branch, all experiments are done here.
+# This is the master branch.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.
 Check out the blog at [Web dev](https://webdevmean.wordpress.com) (updated regularly)